morteza/tracker/public/docs/overview.md

-# Ratnic Tracker.
+# Tracker.
 ## Developer Manual

-In the following sections, the architecture behind Ratnic Tracker is described.
+In the following sections, the architecture behind *Tracker* is described.
 In the first part, the whole data model is described, although event-driven software was in mind, and these models have been extracted after defining events, requests, actions, and responses.

 ### Anatomy